Girls Like Me Project, Inc.

 Group Mentoring: Girls come together as a group to discuss life situations in a safe and open forum where they form bonds of sisterhood, learn to lift each other up; and reflect on their individual impact in their community.

 Chicago Day of the Girl: Culminating event observing International Day of the Girl as declared by the United Nations.
-In October 2012, GLMPI was recognized as the pioneer organization in Chicago hosting this monumental day for urban girls in Chicago (10-19) along with their mothers/caregivers.
-The intention is to grow this flagship event to include break out seminars and workshops geared to health and wellness, building life skills, setting goals, understanding adolescent children, gender violence and other pressing global issues girls face.
+In October 2012, GLMPI was recognized as the pioneer organization in Chicago hosting this monumental day for urban girls in Chicago (10-19) along with their caregivers.
+This flagship event has grown to include community resources, break out seminars and workshops geared to health and wellness, building life skills, setting goals, understanding adolescent children, gender violence and other pressing global issues girls face.

 *Curriculum and outcomes align with Common Core State Standards